radionadejda/radionadejda/README.md

 I'm a textbook introvert and I love to research whatever I don't know and to re-check whatever I'm not sure of.
 I used to be a lawyer and a wannabe rockstar, but I'm not anymore.
-My hobbies are knitting, learning languages, petting my cats and pondering.
+My hobbies are knitting 🧶, learning languages 📚, petting my cats 🐈🐈‍⬛ and pondering 🤔.

 You can text me here:
 [telegram](t.me/grrrgrrrgrrr)